Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: challenges

-## Solution: Use Apache Commons Lang's ArrayUtiles
+## Another way: Use Apache Commons Lang's ArrayUtils

+All of this was very tedious! *Question*: Can we do better?

+--

-A second solution to the problem of "adding" elements to an existing array is to use [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/)'s `ArrayUtils` class.
+*Answer*: Yes, we can.
+We can use another utility class developed for Arrays: [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/)'s `ArrayUtils` class.

+--

-- This requires first downloading and installing the Commons Lang library `.jar` file into a project's dependencies directory (often the `lib` directory) and then importing it using `import org.apache.commons.lang3.ArrayUtils;`
+To use it, download and install the Commons Lang library `.jar` file into a project's dependencies directory (often the `lib` directory) and then import it using `import org.apache.commons.lang3.ArrayUtils;`

 ```java
 int[] fibb = {0, 1, 2, 3, 5, 8};